conondaFCC/hello-world/eclipse.md

 toString()      |from Source get all fields toString Ctrl+Shift+Mouse|Ingore warning and show Javadoc anyway Shift+Mouseover |Shows full declaration of variable
-F3              |Jump to Method or Class variable        |If declared use the camelcase abbrevation to write it.
+F3              |Jump to Method or Class, also via Ctrl+LMB on method variable        |If declared use the camelcase abbrevation to write it.
 Ex.: thisVariable => tV variable2       |create field from variable with Ctrl+1 variable3       |instead of writing the variable, start with writting the method if the variable is an input of this method (int a, int b), then autocreate those with Ctrl+1 => create field